-Attention: For the reception of the alarms you must activate property Number for LAN 0 in the driver configuration in tab Connections (on page 14).
+Attention: For the reception of the alarms you must activate property Number for under of the driver configuration in tab Connections (on page 16).

 Depending on the alarm code, the alarm variable gets a value, that for example is analyzed with a reaction matrix.